joshbetz/node-memcached/README.md

 ### Options

-* `failures` The number of consecutive errors on a given host before the host is marked as unhealthy.
-Default: 5.
 * `retry` A function that takes the number of retries as a parameter and returns the time before the next retry in milliseconds.
 * `max` The maximum number of connections in the pool.
 Default: 10.
 * `min` The minimum number of connections in the pool.
 Default: 2.